 Details: There has been some interest voiced by Council to explore the potential installation of a roundabout at 6th and Norwood in lieu of a traffic signal.
 Camas staff has consulted with HDJ Design Group regarding the feasibility of this proposal.
-Staff brought forth a presentation and discussed both signal and roundabout characteristics and costs with Council.
+Staff will bring a presentation and will discuss both signal and roundabout characteristics and costs with Council.
 Presenter: James Carothers, Engineering Manager